nlpsuge/Always-Show-Titles-In-Overview/README.md

 # TODO
 - [x] Remove the fade time when leave a window
-- [ ] Find a way to distinguish the selected window and the others.
+- [x] Find a way to distinguish the selected window and the others.
 1. Maybe I can find a way to increase the light of the highlight around the selected window.
 2. Or I can find a way to reverse the color of the title and it's background of the highlight around the selected window.
+(Gnome-shell has this feature now by larging thumbnail when the cursor hover over it.)
 - [x] Be compatible with GNOME Shell v3.36
 - [x] Wine-based application's window has no close button.
 Remove 'if (this._windowCanClose())' can fix this issue, but I don't know if it's a good idea.
 I see that Wine application has close button now.
+- [ ] Add Preferences for this extension for setting show or hide app's icon, changing title's position